 You would have heard about dollar-cost averaging especially if you have the 401(k) retirement plan.
 This strategy is very simple.
 It will most probably get you the result that you want.
 Before understanding dollar-cost averaging, it is essential to know what it is.

-Dollar-cost averaging is an investing strategy, which will help you in lowering the amount paid for investments and minimizes the risk.
+Dollar-cost averaging is an investing strategy, which will help you in lowering the amount paid for investments, minimize the risk, and help build a good portfolio.
 Rather than buying investments at a single price point, you can buy them in smaller amounts and at regular intervals.
 This can happen with dollar-cost averaging, no matter what the price is.
 In the longer run, it helps you in lowering the investment costs as well as boosts the returns.

 Understanding Dollar Cost Averaging